 3. Benefits of extramarital affairs

 We have the tendency to look down on extramarital affairs as something illegitimate, something that comes with more problems than bliss.
 But extramarital affairs that turn into love and last a lifetime do come with certain benefits.
-Partners in lasting extramarital affairs become each other’s support system.
+Partners in long-term affairs become each other’s support system.

-Rory Lane (name changed) found out about her husband’s extramarital affair only after his death when he left a part of his fortune in his Will to a lady whose name she had never heard from him.
-When she went to her place she realized that it was she who had given him all the money that he needed to start his business 30 years back.
+Rory Lane (name changed) found out about her husband’s extramarital affair only after his death when he left a part of his fortune in his will to a lady whose name she had never heard from him.
+When she went to her place, she realized that it was the woman who had given him all the money that he needed to start his business 30 years back.

 Related Reading: 7 Ways To Date A Married Man Without Getting Hurt